pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.
 I created the [test calibration matrix.py](src/test_calibration_matrix.py) to be able to see how this correction affects the test images.

-If we apply the distortion correction to the road images, te effect is much less noticeable, but we know that any measurement performed will be much more accurate:
+If we apply the distortion correction to the road images, the effect is much less noticeable, but we know that any measurement performed will be much more accurate:

 ![alt text][image2]